 2. Alternative means to call 111

 In an event such as a power cut, you could use a mobile phone if you are in mobile phone coverage to call 111 emergency services.
-We recommend keeping your mobile phone charged up at all times.
-Alternatively, you might have some sort of electricity back-up, such as a battery, UPS (Uninterrupted Power Supply) device or power generator to keep your modem and phone running during a power cut.
+We recommend keeping your mobile phone fully charged at all times.
+Alternatively, you might have some sort of electricity backup, such as a battery, UPS (Uninterrupted Power Supply) device or power generator to keep your portable Wifi, fibre modem and internet-based phone service running during a power cut.

 3. Definition of a Vulnerable Consumer and Qualification

 If you are a “vulnerable” consumer under the definition of the Telecommunications Act 2001 and the “111 Contact Code”, you might be entitled to an alternative means to contact 111 in a power cut at no cost to you.
-A landline service provider cannot terminate your landline phone service on the basis that you are or may become a “vulnerable” person.
+A landline service provider cannot deny or terminate your residential landline phone service on the basis that the provider knows or suspects you are, or may become, a “vulnerable” consumer.

-To qualify as a “vulnerable” person you must be at particular risk of requiring 111 services such as:
+To qualify as a “vulnerable” consumer, you must be a consumer of a residential landline service who:

 A nominated person can be: